Alleksenes/Excel-Dashboard-Kodlasam-Series/README.md

         *   US Market Share: The US market has the highest distribution per segment.
         *   Segment Performance Discrepancy: There is a discrepancy between the percentage of sales count and the percentage of profit for each segment, worth delving.

-*   **Shipping Analysis:** Displaying shipping mode distribution, seasonal trends in shipping costs, delivery days by region, and the correlation between shipping costs and profit.
+*   **Logistics Analysis:** Displaying shipping mode distribution, seasonal trends in shipping costs, delivery days by region, and the correlation between shipping costs and profit.
     *   ![Shipping Analysis Dashboard](png/logistics.png)

     *   **Key Insights:**